Reshadadada/beaconConfigTesting/README.md

 **completeConfigTests**
-Simular to 'configTests.py' but does a test for each distance as well
+Simular to 'configTests.py' but does a test for each distance as well.
+In order to start scanning, launch the program by typing 'python3 completeConfigTests.py' followed by your beacon minor, obstacle between anchor, and transmission power.
+An example being 'python3 singular.py 213 NONE -8dBm'